Counseling and Assistance

 Location: Social Work Office, Ballard NW Senior Center

 If you need someone to help or just to listen, call the second floor reception desk at (206) 297-0403 to schedule an appointment.
-Welcome our new social worker, Jennifer.
-We are so pleased to welcome her on board.
+Welcome our social worker, Jennifer.
+We are so pleased to have her on board.
 She will be leading groups, providing informed help, support, listening and counseling, and will be active and involved here at the center.
 Our Social Worker is here to help you, your family, your friends and our community.
 The Social Worker has many services to offer (advocacy, emotional support, counseling, resource gathering, referrals, support groups, classes).

 FINANCIAL SERVICES Kylle Bernethy